5 Steps to a Vibrant Garden and Home Exterior Published 04/12/2013

 - If your lawnmower isn't starting watch Matt show you what the problem could be.
 If it’s not cutting properly, try our Common Lawnmower Faults and How to Fix Them troubleshooting article.

-Fertiliser and weed control - A good all-round fertiliser will nourish your grass while keeping weeds at bay.
+II) Fertiliser and weed control - a good all-round fertiliser will nourish your grass while keeping weeds at bay.

 - Has your lawn grown moss over the winter?
 Try a product which will kill off moss and give your lawn a dose of nitrogen, promoting grass growth and taming weeds.
 Apply every 6 weeks through the growing season to keep your grass happy.

 - If you're looking for a low budget fertilising solution, collect your grass clippings and let them decompose on your lawn.
 They will provide it with nutrients equivalent to one or two fertiliser applications.